cdl-geneseo/geneseo-dictionary/P/Plebeian.md

 # Plebeian

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Plebeian

 Created by  Tess Woitaszek, last modified by  Regina Fuller on Dec 14, 2020

 n.
 A euphemism for someone who is inferior or lacking in refined taste.
 As of 2020, 0% heard / used the word frequently, 23.1% heard / used the word on occasion, and 80.8% never heard / used it.(Woodard, N-R, 2020)